Skip to Content

 Pre-tax salary $80,000 $48,000

-1. Assume the TTR pension is commenced from a taxed super fund.
+1. Assume the TTR pension is commenced from a taxed super fund and therefore $21,480 pension payments are received tax free after age 60 and not subject to Medicare levy.

 What next?